Back to Blog

 • Image and media upload handling

-Cost range: INR 15,00,000 to INR 40,00,000 (approximately $18,000 to $48,000 USD) for cross-platform development.
-Native development for both Android and iOS would push this to INR 25,00,000 to INR 60,00,000.
+Cost range: INR 15,00,000 to INR 40,00,000 (about $18,000 to $48,000 USD) for cross-platform development.
+Native development for both Android and iOS pushes this to INR 25,00,000 to INR 60,00,000.

 Complex Apps (7-14+ Months Development)